Ballymoney, Co. Antrim

 At the 1901 census, the population of the Union was 28,276 including 13 officials and 148 inmates in the workhouse.

-In 1921, following the partition of Ireland, the workhouse became Route District Hospital.
+The workhouse closed in 1918.
+Following the partition of Ireland in 1921, the site became Route District Hospital.
 The fever hospital was subsequently demolished and some remodelling of the other buildings was carried out in 1937.
 The hospital buildings were demolished in 2003 to make way for a housing development.

 - Public Record Office of Northern Ireland, 2 Titanic Boulevard, Titanic Quarter, Belfast BT3 9HQ.
 Holdings include: Guardians' minute books (1840-1948); Dispensary minute books (1852-99); Workhouse registers (1843-1939); Admissions and discharges (1940-43); Indoor relief lists (1943-8); Outdoor relief register (1847-8); Outdoor relief lists (1928); Outward letter books (1899-1939); In Letters (1900-26); etc.